-6 We used Postal Service criteria established in March 2007 and outlined in a letter issued by the senior vice president of Operations.
-In support of these new criteria, the headquarters Facility Group, Planning and Approval, designed matrices to assist with the space requirements of planned facilities.
+6 We used Postal Service criteria established in March of 2007 outlined in a letter issued by the senior vice president of Operations.
+In support of this newly established criteria, the headquarters Facility Group, Planning and Approval, designed matrices to assist with the space requirements of planned facilities.

-WebBATS Monthly Summary Data for issued Post Office Box information, Intelligent Mail and Address Quality Delivery Statistics Summary for route information, and Retail Data Mart for earned peak modeled window staffing.
+7 WebBATS Monthly Summary Data for issued P.O.
+Box information, Intelligent Mail and Address Quality (IMAQ) Delivery Statistics Summary for route information, and Retail Data Mart for earned peak modeled window staffing.

-8 Space Requirements Matrix for Non-Flat Sequencing System offices.
+8 Space Requirements Matrix for Non-Flat Sequencing System (FSS) offices.

-9 SBOC and Facilities Optimization programs.
+9 SBOC and Facilities Optimization program.